Sometimes, starting without knowing the end in mind isn't such a bad thing

 I extolled the virtues of such meandering because it fills me with joy, no matter what and without fail.
 I am endlessly fascinated by pretty stuff and innovation and things that I guess just appeal, not just to the senses but the mind as well.

-And I guess I also see it everywhere easily.
+Perhaps this is why I also see it everywhere easily.

 I like pointing it out.